frictionlessdata/datapackage/data-packages/index.md

 Specifically: the value of the data attribute MUST be:

-* EITHER: a JSON array or hash - the data is then assumed to be JSON data and SHOULD be processed as such
+* EITHER: a JSON array or object - the data is then assumed to be JSON data and SHOULD be processed as such
 * OR: a JSON string - in this case the format or mediatype attributes MUST be provided.

-Thus, a consumer of resource hash MAY assume if no format or mediatype attribute is provided that the data is JSON and attempt to process it as such.
+Thus, a consumer of resource object MAY assume if no format or mediatype attribute is provided that the data is JSON and attempt to process it as such.

 Examples 1 - inline JSON: